Systems of fully nonlinear parabolic obstacle problems with Neumann boundary conditions: Proof of Theorem : Perron's method and barrier construction.

 \end{proposition} Combining Propositions \ref{prop:Perron} and \ref{prop:barriers} above proves the existence part of Theorem \ref{thm:existence}.
 Uniqueness follows immediately from Theorem \ref{thm:comparison} and the definition of sub- and supersolutions.
 What needs to be done is thus to prove the above propositions.
 Being the non-standard one, we start with Proposition \ref{prop:barriers}.

 \begin{proof}[Proof of Proposition \ref{prop:barriers}] We prove only the supersolution property (the subsolution property is proven analogously but without the need to deal with the obstacle as in \eqref{eq:obstacledealing} below).
-To ease notation, we suppress the superindices $i, \hat x, \epsilon$.
-By definition, our function must satisfy condition $(i)-(iii)$ of Definition \ref{def:solution}.
+We need to show that $(V_1^{i, \hat x, \epsilon}, \cdots, V^{i, \hat x, \epsilon}_m)$ satisfies condition $(i)-(iii)$ of Definition \ref{def:solution}.
+To ease notation, we suppress the superindices $i, \hat x, \epsilon$ and write $V_j$ in place of $V^{i,\hat x,\epsilon}_j$.